itprodirect/SPC-2025-BAS-Cyber-Graduation-Vizs/README.md

 ```bash
 jupyter notebook
 ```
-- Open **CyberGrad--My-Cybersecurity-Degree-in-Data-&-Visuals.ipynb** and execute the cells.
+- Open **notebooks/CyberGrad--My-Cybersecurity-Degree-in-Data-&-Visuals.ipynb** and execute the cells.

 ---

 ## 📊 **Data Used**
-The analysis is based on CSV files stored in the `data/` folder:
+The analysis is based on CSV files stored in the `data/` folder (create this directory if it does not exist):
 - **gpa_over_time.csv** – Contains term-wise GPA data.
 - **course_grades_distribution.csv** – Holds course grades for visualization.